bling/vim-bufferline/README.md

 # vim-bufferline

-Super simple vim plugin to show the list of buffers in the command line.
+Super simple vim plugin to show the list of buffers in the command bar.

 # demo